Esar Met is a Burmese refugee who has been incarcerated since 2008 for a murder he did not commit.

 Line 73 Samar “That’s not possible because Yenoot called me that morning and told me that the girl I always played with was missing and I was at my uncle’s house at that time.
 I had to buy the glue and take it to my uncle’s home to fix the bike tire.
 Yenoot called 2 or 3 hours after I got to my uncle’s home to tell that she was missing and ask me if I knew about that.”

-He is simply telling the truth, and his account is backed up by witnesses.
+He is simply telling the truth.
+His account is backed up by facts and witnesses.

 Line 88 “Then, my aunty told me not to leave yet as would also go together with me so I was sleeping at my uncle’s home until the cops came in with all the guns and I didn’t even know what I had done wrong.”